as10896/codepraise-app-python/README.md

 docker compose -f docker-compose.yml -f docker-compose.prod.yml run --rm console  # run application console docker compose -f docker-compose.yml -f docker-compose.prod.yml down  # shut down all the servicesvolumes
 ```
-After starting, you can visit http://localhost:3000 to see the application's page.
+After starting, you can visit <a href="http://localhost:3000" target="_blank">http://localhost:3000</a> to see the application's page.

 ### BDD Testing

-Before testing, remember to run API under [test environment](https://github.com/as10896/codepraise-api-python#testing) in advance.
+Before testing, remember to run API under <a href="https://as10896.github.io/codepraise-api-python/docker/#testing" target="_blank">test environment</a> in advance.

 For users of Intel or AMD64 devices, you can run BDD testing as follows:
 ```shell